 I’ll be using my Tiger ebony and Garnet bracelet listing as an example throughout this post.

 I’m guessing if you’re reading this post you already have a great product to sell but, do your photos show your potential customers how great it is?
-You can add five photos to each listing, make sure to use them all.
+You can add ten photos to each listing, make sure to use as many as you can.
 Photograph your product from different angles, add a close up and an “action shot” if relevant/possible.
-A staged shot is great for showing off the product, but an *in use* shot will give scale and let the shopper imagine the item in use by them.
+A staged shot is great for showing off the product, but an *in use* shot will give scale and let the shopper imagine the item being used by them.
 I share more photography tips in a previous post.

 Tip: Use natural light, never a flash.